The-Mikest-Mike/WebQuiz-DevNet/README.md

 Users can navigate through the questions and get their score at the end.

 ## Usage
-1. Make sure you have Flask installed: pip install flask
+1. Clone repository (templates and app.py) and make sure you have Flask installed: pip install flask

 2. clone repository and run "app.py"